Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Primitive Data Types/Boolean Type.md

 ## Boolean Literals

 Boolean literals have two constructors.
-One for each Boolean value.
+One for each logical value.

 ```Clean
 // Language: Clean